locaal-ai/obs-localvocal/README.md

 - Sync'ed captions with OBS recording timestamps
 - Send captions on a RTMP stream to e.g. YouTube, Twitch
 - Bring your own Whisper model (any GGML)
-- Translate captions in real time to major languages (both Whisper built-in translation as well as NMT models with [CTranslate2](https://github.com/OpenNMT/CTranslate2))
+- Translate captions in real time to major languages (both Whisper built-in translation as well as NMT models)
 - CUDA, OpenCL, Apple Arm64, AVX & SSE acceleration support
 - Filter out or replace any part of the produced captions
+- Partial transcriptions for a streaming-captions experience

 Roadmap:
 - More robust built-in translation options